bitsyamagu/methyl-stat/README.md

 # methyl-stat

-'methyl-stat' is a collection of command-line tools for analyzing nethylation aware ONT sequencing data.
+'methyl-stat' is a collection of command-line tools for analyzing methylation aware ONT sequencing data.

 - methylstat
   - methylstat mapps modification scores to reference bases.